- By country

-SOFIA (Bulgaria), May 15 (SeeNews) - Following is a selection of top stories and interviews moved by SeeNews over the past week:
+SOFIA (Bulgaria), May 2 (SeeNews) - Following is a selection of top stories moved by SeeNews over the past week:

-Croatia's LNG Hrvatska has extended until May 21 the deadline for filing bids for the preparation of the design and permitting documentation for the construction of a liquefied natural gas (LNG) terminal on the Adriatic island of Krk, a public notice showed.
+Croatia's LNG Hrvatska said it has extended until May 31 the deadline for non-binding bids to book capacity at the planned liquefied natural gas (LNG) terminal on the Adriatic island of Krk.

 "Due to requests from gas suppliers and regional utility companies for extension of non-binding open season procedure stage, LNG Hrvatska decided to prolong the due date for thirty days," the company said in a statement posted on its website.

 HP OPENS 5.1 MLN EURO TECH LAB IN SOFIA

 Hewlett-Packard Bulgaria said on Wednesday it opened a technological laboratory in the Bulgarian capital Sofia, in which it invested more than 10 million levs ($5.6 million/5.1 million euro).

 FREEDOM OF PRESS ON DECLINE IN MANY WESTERN BALKAN COUNTRIES - FREEDOM HOUSE